Ambrosia (band): Rise to fame

 The title of the album One Eighty was believed by fans to signal the group's "180-degree" change in direction.

 Also in 1980, the band contributed the song "Outside" to the film Inside Moves, and "Feels So Good to Win" appeared in the film Coast to Coast later that same year.
 The following year they placed another track, "Poor Rich Boy" (written by Burt Bacharach), on the soundtrack of the film, Arthur.

-In 1982, David C. Lewis briefly left the touring group to be replaced by Bruce Hornsby, four years before his own rise to stardom.
+In 1982 David C. Lewis briefly left the touring group to be replaced by Bruce Hornsby, four years before his own rise to stardom.
 The same year, Ambrosia released their fifth and final studio album, Road Island (May 1982), their first effort without the assistance of Freddie Piro's production company.
 Produced by James Guthrie, the album consisted of intense, driving hard rock (outside of the soft ballad "Feeling Alive Again" and the progressive rock closer "Endings").
 Though it received some airplay with "How Can You Love Me", the album was a commercial disappointment.
-The band broke up afterwards, ending their run of chart success.
+The band then broke up afterwards, ending their run of chart success.